-1. The Proton credentials: These are the username and password you choose during signup.
-They are used to log in to all Proton related services (such as VPN and Mail).
-For ProtonVPN, you use your Proton credentials for:
+Your Proton credentials are the username and password you choose during signup.
+They are used to sign in to all Proton services (such as Proton VPN and Proton Mail).
+For Proton VPN, you use your Proton credentials for:

-Note: For existing ProtonMail customers, your Proton credential is your regular ProtonMail username and password.
+Note: For existing Proton Mail customers, your Proton credentials are your regular Proton Mail username and password.

-For detailed guides on how to connect to ProtonVPN in these ways, check out our step-by-step installation guides for Mac and Linux (note: where possible we recommend using the new official ProtonVPN client for Linux instead).
+For detailed guides on how to connect to Proton VPN in these ways, check out our step-by-step installation guides for macOS and Linux (note: where possible, we recommend using the official Proton VPN clients for Linux or macOS instead).

 If you have trouble logging in with third-party OpenVPN applications, click here to solve the problem.

 How to find your OpenVPN / IKEv2 credentials